Wow. I didn’t know how much I loved a farmhouse dining table until I wrote this post. I actually own nine farmhouse tables!

 Actually, I bought them twice.

 I bought them at the local Pottery Barn store during the dining room sale for 20% off.
-We placed the order in October and were told the product wouldn’t be here until mid-January.
+We placed the order in October and were told the product wouldn’t be here until mid-February.
 I happened to visit the Pottery Barn outlet and found the exact same dining room table and chairs for half the price.
 Since it was so soon after I placed the order I was able to cancel my original order and buy them at the outlet.